 Tags: coal, compassion peace and justice, environment, environmental ministries, fossil free pcusa, fossil fuels, lummi nation, Native American, Office of Native American Intercultural Congregational Support, oil, pcusa, presbyterian, presbyterian hunger program, protest, tar sands

-Ministries: Compassion, Peace and Justice, Environmental Ministries, Environmental Issues, Presbyterian Hunger Program
+Ministries: Compassion, Peace and Justice, Sustainable Living & Earth Care Concerns, Environmental Issues, Presbyterian Hunger Program